 '''

 if name == "main":

-print("Hello, world!")
+print("Hello, world!") # Indent with four spaces (NOT a tab).

 '''

-'''

-Indent with four spaces (NOT a tab).

-'''

 Open a command prompt (Terminal on Linux or Mac and Command Prompt or GitBash on Windows) and navigate to the directory where the new file is saved.
-Use the command ls to list the files and folders in the current directory, pwd to print the working directory, and cd to change directories.
+Use the command 1s (or DIR on Windows) to list the files and folders in the current directory, pwd (CD , on Windows) to print the working directory, and cd to change directories.